Kiruthika162003/Current-Emotion-and-Personality-trait-detection-cum-virtual-friend/Readme.md

 The system utilizes emotion detection and user profiling to suggest relevant content based on the user's emotional state and preferences, resulting in a more personalized content experience for each user.

-**2.Feature: Current Emotion Detection (Sentiment Analysis, Gender Classification, Age, Current Mood)**
+**2. Feature: Current Emotion Detection (Sentiment Analysis, Gender Classification, Age, Current Mood)**

 **Description:**